About Us

 Co-founders Sarah Horowitz (USA) and Liu Xiang (China) met in 2015 while working as program officers for a local nonprofit supporting ethnic minority textile artists across rural Guizhou.
 Over the next decade, they developed a deep love for the batik traditions of the Miao, Gejia, and Bouyi peoples— and, just as importantly, for the women who continue to carry these endangered traditions forward.

 Bridge Indigo is a social enterprise devoted to building bridges— between cultures and generations, between village and city, and between past and future.
-Through years of nonprofit work, the founders witnessed a difficult reality: when there are no markets for handmade textiles, many women must leave their villages— and the family, land, and cultural systems they steward— in search of wage labor in the city.
+Through their years of nonprofit work, the founders witnessed a difficult reality: when there are no markets for handmade textiles, many women must leave their villages— and the family, land, and cultural systems they steward— in search of wage labor in the city.
 Bridge Indigo exists to open fair, enduring pathways for village-based women to share their work with the wider world, without leaving their homes or cultures behind.

 By supporting women as culture-bearers in their own communities, Bridge Indigo helps make space for tradition to breathe and evolve.
 Young people can imagine a future that includes their elders’ knowledge.
 Patterns, stories, and lifeways continue not as relics, but as living practice.
-This work builds on several years of exhibiting at the International Folk Art Market in Santa Fe, New Mexico, and is grounded in principles of community-based participation.
+This work builds on several years of exhibiting at the International Folk Art Market in Santa Fe, New Mexico, and is grounded in principles of fair trade.
 Artisans are collaborators at every step— as researchers, designers, and decision-makers.
 They set their own prices.
 They lead the creative process.
 Their voices shape what is made, and how it travels.

 What does "Bridge Indigo" mean?